What is Male Infertility?

 Treatments for sexual intercourse problems.
 Medication or counseling can help improve fertility in conditions such as erectile dysfunction or premature ejaculation.

 Hormone treatments.
 Your doctor might recommend hormone replacement or medications in cases where infertility is caused by high or low levels of certain hormones or problems with the way the body uses hormones.

 Assisted reproductive technology (ART).
 ART treatments involve obtaining sperm through normal ejaculation, surgical extraction or from donor individuals, depending on your specific case and wishes.
-The sperm are then inserted into the female genital tract (IUI), or used to perform in vitro fertilization (IVF) or intracytoplasmic sperm injection (ICSI).
+The sperm is then inserted into the female genital tract (IUI) or used to perform in vitro fertilization (IVF) or intracytoplasmic sperm injection (ICSI).
 Details of these techniques are given elsewhere in the website.